Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 1. Functional suitability: is an important quality characteristic that represents how well a software product meets the explicit and implicit needs of its users.
 This quality characteristic has three sub-attributes:
     - *Functional completeness*, which relates to the degree to which the system provides all the functions stipulated by the users.
     - *Functional correctness*, pertains to the ability of the system to produce the correct results with the right amount of precision.
-    - *Functional Appropriateness*, is the capacity of the software only run the functions necessary to achieve the tasks required by the users.
+    - *Functional Appropriateness*, is the capacity of the software only runs the functions necessary to achieve the tasks required by the users.

     This attribute can be demonstrated through a low rate of defects, no missing functionality and how fast the end-users' problems can be solved.
 It is often tested using integration, regression acceptance and UI automation testing.